Ellis Island is open on a limited basis while repairs continue.

 Have Fun Learning about Ellis Island and the National Park Service!

-A new exhibit designed for kids visiting Ellis Island with their families opened Saturday, April 21 on Junior Ranger Day.
+An exhibit designed for kids visiting Ellis Island with their families opened April 21, 2012.
 Learn more about the Ellis Kids children's exhibit and hopefully you can visit soon!

 There are many ways to have fun at National Park Service sites.
 At Ellis Island, you can explore the museum and follow in the footsteps of immigrants 100 years ago.
 You can see the skyscrapers of New York from the harbor.
 You can attend a ranger talk or take the audio tour.
 You can also become a Junior Ranger.